starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-10-bare-minimum-cloud-foundry-the-dea.md

 end
 {% endhighlight %}

 In a new terminal, run this script.
-In another terminal, kill the DEA and restart it (Ctrl+C to kill it).
+In the original terminal, kill the DEA and restart it (Ctrl+C to kill it).
 The following output appears in the `nats_all` terminal.

 {% highlight bash %}
 $ ruby bin/nats_all